lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 valid function.
 And we can declare a relation between `length` and `lengthOfListOfBananas`.
 Namely, that the latter can be called a *specific instance*, or *specialization*, of the former.

-The programmer who created `length` simply found, and solved, the **essence** of the problem.
+The programmer who created `length` simply found, and presumably solved, the **essence** of the problem.
-And in no way is their work somehow "farther away from the real world".
+In no way is their work somehow divorced from the "real world".

 ## Think essential vs. non-essential instead